yousefkotp/TRIDENT/README.md

  - **Q**: Do I need to install any additional packages to use Trident?
    - **A**: Most pretrained models require additional dependencies (e.g., the CTransPath patch encoder requires `pip install timm_ctp`).
 When you load a model using Trident, it will tell you what dependencies are missing and how to install them.

-## License and Terms of Tuse
+## License and Terms of Use

 ⓒ Mahmood Lab.
 This repository is released under the [CC-BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) license and may only be used for non-commercial, academic research purposes with proper attribution.
 Any commercial use, sale, or other monetization of this repository is prohibited and requires prior approval.
-By downloading patch encoders, you agree to follow the model's respective license.
+By downloading any pretrained encoder, you agree to follow the model's respective license.

 ## Acknowledgements